vtrbtf/resume/RESUME.md

 -----

 ## OLX Brasil
-### Senior Software Engineer _[2018/2019]_
+#### Specialist Software Engineer _[2018/2019]_
 OLX is one of the biggest brazillian C2C marketplace platforms.
 Lead the development of the ad load import process solution, which handled 1Mi+ ads per day

-_I can not provide further details due to a NDA._
+- Architected and develop the whole ad import process pipeline (including image optimizaiton/importing)
+- Heavily usage of AWS lambdas, Infra as code and messaging systems.

 -----

 ## ThoughtWorks
-### Senior Software Consultant _[2017/2018]_
+#### Senior Software Consultant _[2017/2018]_
 Development of variety of API governance and security solutions for a big American retail company, working as a consultant, temporarily working in San Francisco.
-The role was similar of an SRE.

-Some experience that I had includes:
+SRE-like role but with no specific title.

-- OAuth 2 and OIDC protocols implementation (every entity of the 3 legged flow)
+- OAuth 2 and OIDC protocols client and server development
-- Company API Gateway's setup, auxiliary services (such as API security)
+- Company wide API Gateway's provisioning
-- Pivotal Cloud Foundry with Node.js and Java stacks
+- Heavily usage of Pivotal Cloud Foundry, Azure and OpenStack all running both NodeJS and Java services
-- Azure and OpenStack

 ### Software Consultant _[2016/2017]_
 Contributed to internal projects, mainly working on building an open source CMS, for 6 months.
 After that, I started to work for a NA retail client, mainly developing and maintaining internal APIs.

-Some experience that I had includes:
 - DevOps culture and Continuous Deployment
 - Pipeline as Code and build/release management
 - BlueGreen deployment and Deployment tracking
-- Pivotal Cloud Foundry
-- Rest and GraphQL with Spring Boot

 -----